-&lt;sup>21 Several studies document overconfidence tends to be greater in some Asian countries (e.g., China) than other cultures (e.g., U.S. and Japan).
+25 Several studies document overconfidence tends to be greater in some Asian countries (e.g., China) than other cultures (e.g., U.S. and Japan).
 See, for example, Yates et al. (1998) and Lee et al. (1995).

-Can the regulatory environment in Taiwan explain the gross institutional gains and gross individual losses?
-We do not believe this is the case for two reasons.
-First, business leaders and analysts do not perceive Taiwan as unusually corrupt.
-Transparency International constructs an annual corruption index for over 100 countries based on surveys of business leaders and risk analysts.
-In the 1999 survey, Taiwan ranked as the 28th least corrupt country - a rating similar to countries with larger stock markets: U.S. (18th), France (22nd), Spain (22nd), Japan (25th), and Italy (38th).
+(18th), France (22nd), Spain (22nd), Japan (25th), and Italy (38th).
 Second, the financial reporting requirements and insider trading laws in Taiwan are substantively similar to those in the U.S.

 During our sample period, two TSE stocks had level III American Depository Receipts (ADRs) trading in the U.S.: Micronix and Taiwan Semiconductors.
 The Micronix ADR began trading in the U.S. on May 9, 1996, while the Taiwan Semiconductor ADR began trading on October 8, 1997.
-This fact provides us with some ability to analyze the effect of the regulatory environment more carefully for two reasons.
-First, level III ADRs are required to meet the full registration and reporting requirements of the U.S. SEC's Exchange Act.
-Second, the presence of an ADR provides a near perfect substitute for the TSE listed stock facilitating arbitrage.
+This fact provides us with some ability to analyze the effect of the regulatory environment more carefully.
+Level III ADRs are required to meet the full registration and reporting requirements of the U.S. SEC's Exchange Act.
 In auxiliary analyses, we calculate the daily trading profits for institutions and individuals for these two stocks.
 Similar to our overall results, institutions gain, while individuals lose when trading these stocks after the introduction of the ADR.
 The post-ADR trades in these two stocks account for 9.7 percent of all institutional gains (and individual losses), but only four percent of total trading volume.
 Thus, the trades in these two stocks, which are very liquid, contain a close substitute in the U.S., and are subject to stringent SEC reporting requirements, are more profitable than other trades.
 This evidence indicates the unique features of the regulatory environment in Taiwan cannot explain our results.